Shenzhen KRS: Canadian Women's Hockey League (CWHL): 2017–2019

-Zhenskaya Hockey League (ZhHL): 2019–present
+Zhenskaya Hockey League (ZhHL): 2019–2023

 On 25 July 2019, the team announced they were joining the Zhenskaya Hockey League (ZhHL) for the 2019–20 season.
 The team hired former North Dakota head coach Brian Idalski, the team's fourth head coach, while retaining veteran players Carpenter, Räty and Rachel Llanes.
 In their first season in the ZhHL, the Vanke Rays finished second overall in the regular-season table behind HC Agidel Ufa.
 In the playoff round, the Vanke Rays swept their playoff games against HC Tornado and Agidel to win the ZhHL Cup, becoming the first non-Russian team to win the ZhHL championship.
 In addition, Carpenter was named the league's scoring champion of 2020.

 In response to heightened entry restrictions in Russia amid the COVID-19 pandemic, the team temporarily relocated to Stupino, a Russian town in Moscow Oblast, for the 2020–21 season.
 While in Stupino, the team's temporary home arena was the Ice Palace V. M. Bobrova (Ледовый дворец спорта им. В.М. Боброва), which they shared with Kapitan Stupino of the Junior Hockey League (MHL).

-They remained in Moscow Oblast for the 2021–22 ZhHL season, relocating to Mytishchi Arena in Mytishchi.
+They relocated to Mytishchi, another town in Moscow Oblast, for the 2021–22 and 2022–23 seasons.
+Their temporary home was Mytishchi Arena, which they shared with Kunlun Red Star of the Kontinental Hockey League (KHL).

+On July 28, 2023, the club announced that they would not play in the ZhHL during the 2023–24 season, "due to the participation of players of the Chinese national team in the domestic championship of the country."
+The Chinese Ice Hockey Association established a domestic league in 2023 and Shenzhen KRS will be one of six teams participating in the inaugural season.
+Ivo Mocek will be head coach for the 2023–24 season.

+Season-by-season results

+This is a complete list of all seasons played by Shenzhen KRS.